Pass the federal Big Cat Public Safety Act

 The recent incident in Fairfield County, in which a pet serval wild cat escaped in a residential area and was subsequently killed by law enforcement, is an important reminder exotic animals continue to be trafficked into Ohio, and across the country.

-The Big Cat Public Safety Act resolves the discrepancies between differing state regulations around private possession of big cats, providing a consistent approach to protect exotic cats and the public, but we still need to get this bill over the finish line.
-It passed the House on International Tiger Day by a vote of 278-134.
-Help get this critical legislation through the Senate.
+Congress recognized that The Big Cat Public Safety Act resolves the discrepancies between differing state regulations around private possession of big cats, providing a consistent approach to protect exotic cats and the public, but passing it through the House this summer, and the Senate just voted 100-0 to pass it out of the Senate and on to the President’s desk for his signature!

 What You Can Do

-Congress will be returning soon and conducting hearings and House and Senate sessions.
-Contact your U.S. Senator and urge them to support the Big Cat Act.
-Share this Action Alert on your social media to raise awareness, educate, and encourage others to take action.
+Contact your U.S. Senator and thank them for supporting the Big Cat Act.
+Share this Action Alert on your social media to raise awareness, educate, and encourage others to take action

 Find contact information for your United States Senator here.
 If mailing via USPS, address the envelope to “The Honorable ______” at the indicated address.